How a NaviSuite Academic Licence was used to assess the risks of a WWI wreck

 The risk assessment data sails on in the next step

-Maria Hvidkjær Jensen has now graduated, yet the journey continues for her risk assessment data in the North Sea Wrecks project.
-The goal of the project is now to use the data on the potential risks of the SMS Elbing, as well as similar data collected on other wrecks in the North Sea, to develop risk assessment algorithms.
+After Maria Hvidkjær Jensen graduated the journey continued for her risk assessment data in the North Sea Wrecks project.
+The goal of the project was to use the data on the potential risks of the SMS Elbing, as well as similar data collected on other wrecks in the North Sea, to develop risk assessment algorithms.
 Ideally, these algorithms can one day be implemented in an online tool with which one can easily check the risks of activities in a given area of the North Sea.

 If this case has whetted your appetite for surveys of WWI wrecks, check out another maritime archaeology case study on how Dr Innes McCartney compiled an account of the Grand Scuttle of Scapa Flow using a NaviSuite Academic Licence.